mwael2002/LED_Control_Tiva-C/README.md

 # LED_Control_Tiva-C
 Control blinking of an LED for a user-defined ON and OFF periods.

+Keil4 IDE is used to develop the project.

 ## Software drivers:
 #### 1- GPIO (consists of port and DIO drivers)